fengxia41103/myblog/content/dev/my system.md

    have Thunderbird acting as just an email agent off davmail anyway.

 3. for Skype business/Lync: use [pidgin][10].

+# fix a broken upgrade

+It was a strange experience that by doing `do-release-upgrade` to 20.04, my X1 didn't have network manager and `wicd` after!
+This made it impossible for me to use the wifi.
+Tried `dhclient`, `iwconfig` and so on, no avail.
+So in the end I learned something quite powerful &mdash; by booting into the USB live system, you can swap a few things so that now the OS is running off your installed folder, thus you can do `apt-get` using the live image (I think it's running in memory) while it will use disk files from your installation!

+1. Boot a Ubuntu live CD in "Try without installing".
+Make sure you are connected to the internet.
+2. In terminal type:

+      ```shell
+      sudo mount --bind /dev /<chrootlocation>/dev
+      sudo mount --bind /proc /<chrootlocation>/proc
+      sudo mount --bind /sys /<chrootlocation>/sys
+      sudo cp /etc/resolv.conf /<chrootlocation>/etc/resolv.conf
+      sudo chroot /<chrootlocation>
+      ```

+      You will need to replace `<chrootlocation>` with the appropriate location of your Ubuntu install, typically the label of the partition it's installed on.
+The partition must also be mounted so that you can access it.
+3. Edit your `/etc/resolve.conf` and add at least one nameserver:

+      ```shell
+      nameserver 8.8.8.8 # Google Public DNS
+      ```
+4. Now you can do the `apt update` and so on.
+5. Exit chroot by simply doing `exit` in terminal.
+6. If you are done, just `reboot now`.

 [1]: {filename}/dev/kvm.md
 [2]: https://wiki.archlinux.org/index.php/HiDPI